 During the 19th century, the silk industry declined due to the appearance of synthetic fibers.

 Life Cycle of Silkworm

-Silkworms of B.Mori are fed on leaves of the mulberry tree.
+Silkworms of B.Mori are fed on the leaves of the mulberry tree.
 Tasar silkworm feeds on Arjun and oak leaves.
 Some other types of silk feed on pines and castor oil plant leaves.
-The life cycle of the B.mori silkworm lasts about 55-60 days but may be longer depending on the type of egg laid.
+The life cycle of the B.mori silkworm lasts about 55-60 days but maybe longer depending on the type of egg laid.

 - Eggs: Female moth lays eggs in the summer or early autumn.
 The size of the egg is approximately equal to the ink point size.
 New larvae emerge from the egg in the spring.